Ruian7P/Computer-System-Organization/note/String.md

   - create String "hello", **copy** the characters in "hello" into the array, fill the left char with '\0'
 - char *c = "hello"
   - create String "hello" (in **read-only** data memory), give the address of first character of "hello" to pointer c
-- character in s is changeable, but character in c is not (since read only)
+- character in s is changeable, but character in c is not (since read-only)